-At first, it may seem as though teeth-brushing and dentist visits are only required for humans.
+It may seem as though teeth-brushing and dentist visits are only required for humans.
 However, vets recommend dental care for pets, too!
-Is this a hoax, or do you really need to brush your dog’s or cat’s teeth and schedule regular dental cleanings for your pet?
+Do you really need to brush your dog’s or cat’s teeth and schedule regular dental cleanings for your pet?
 The short answer is YES!

 Tooth & Gum Problems Cause Bad Breath